Marion Sims Wyeth

 Marion Sims Wyeth /ˈwaɪ.əθ/ (February 17, 1889 – February 4, 1982) was an American architect known for his range in styles such as Art Deco, Mediterranean Revival, and classical Georgian, French, and Colonial.
-He designed numerous mansions in Palm Beach, Florida during its gilded age.
-Wyeth was among a group of architects considered the “Big Five,” along with John L. Volk, Addison Mizner, Maurice Fatio, and Howard Major, who defined Palm Beach style in the early twentieth century.
+He designed numerous mansions in Palm Beach, Florida, during its gilded age.
+Wyeth was among a group of architects considered the "Big Five," along with John L. Volk, Addison Mizner, Maurice Fatio, and Howard Major, who defined Palm Beach style in the early twentieth century.

 Biography

 Wyeth was born in New York City to Florence Nightingale Sims and Dr. John Allan Wyeth, who founded what is today the Stuyvesant Polyclinic Hospital in 1882 (which became Cabrini Medical Center).
 His grandfather J. Marion Sims founded the first Women's Hospital in the U.S. in 1855 (it is now part of Mount Sinai Morningside).Wyeth attended Princeton University and studied at the École nationale supérieure des Beaux-Arts in Paris, where he was awarded the Prix Jean LeClerc in 1913 and the Deuxième Prix Rougevin in 1914.

-Wyeth worked at Carrère & Hastings.
-He moved to Palm Beach, Florida in 1919 where he founded the firm of Wyeth and King with his business partner Frederic Rhinelander King.
+Wyeth worked at Carrère & Hastings in New York City.
+He moved to Palm Beach, Florida, in 1919 where he founded the firm of Wyeth and King with his business partner Frederic Rhinelander King.
 He was the first Palm Beach architect to be elected a fellow of the American Institute of Architects.

 Wyeth had over 700 commissions, many of which in Palm Beach, including Mar-a-Lago (1923-1927 with Joseph Urban).
 Other notable commissions include the Norton Museum of Art (1941) in West Palm Beach, the Florida Governors Mansion in Tallahassee, and Shangri La, Doris Duke’s house in Honolulu, Hawaii.

-In 1993, Wyeth's collection was donated to the Preservation Foundation of Palm Beach by architect Sidney Neil.
+In 1993, Wyeth's archives were donated to the Preservation Foundation of Palm Beach by architect Sidney Neil.
 The collection includes 13,000 architectural drawings and over 900 photographs.